Suggested links

 Additionally, porn addiction can desensitize people to violent or degrading sexual content, normalizing harmful or extreme sexual behavior.

-Seeking therapy and abstaining from pornography use can help people develop healthy attitudes toward sex and improve their relationships.
+Seeking therapy and abstaining from pornography can help people develop healthy attitudes toward sex and improve their relationships.

 Porn addiction can lead to long-term effects on libido, as it can desensitize the brain’s reward system, making it harder to experience pleasure from real-life sexual encounters.
 This shift in the brain can result in decreased libido, erectile dysfunction, and difficulty achieving orgasm.